cbeuw/Cloak/README.md

 `KeepAlive` is the number of seconds to tell the OS to wait after no activity before sending TCP KeepAlive probes to the upstream proxy server.
 Zero or negative value disables it.
 Default is 0 (disabled).

+`LoopbackTcpSendBuffer` is the number of bytes to use for the tcp loopback send buffer.
+Use a low value like 4096 for a server-to-server bridge.

+`LoopbackTcpReceiveBuffer` is the number of bytes to use for the tcp loopback receive buffer.
+Use a low value like 4096 for a server-to-server bridge.

+These 2 options are not normally needed except when setting up a tcp server-to-server bridge using a shadowsocks or similar tcp server in the `ProxyBook` to reduce tcp performance degradation due to bufferbloat across the bridge.

 ### Client

 `UID` is your UID in base64.